haithamshahin333/aro-devops-labs/README.md

 - https://nvie.com/posts/a-successful-git-branching-model/
 - https://docs.microsoft.com/en-us/azure/container-registry/container-registry-image-tag-version

-## Lab 10: Git Workflow with Container Governance
+## Lab 10: Expanded Git Workflow with Container Management

 Pre-reqs:

   - Ensure that you've completed the ACR Integration from Lab 9

-References:

-  -

 ### Update Build Workflow with Base Image

-> Info: Up to this point, we've leveraged the S2I build process.
+  > Info: Up to this point, we've leveraged the S2I build process only.
 We will update the buildconfig to now leverage a base image stored in our container registry and use a Dockerfile to build our app.

+1. Run `oc new-project lab-10`.

+2. Run `helm install lab-10-release charts/app-chart/. -f charts/app-chart/values-dev.yaml`.

 ### Implement Pull Request Workflow with Ephemeral Environment on Feature Branch